 Naan Bread is so easy to make at home and this recipe makes 12 delicious Herb and Garlic Naan.
 They freeze beautifully, too!

-The Naan gets it's garlic flavour from several brushings of garlic butter before cooking and a generous brushing or drizzle right before serving.
+The homemade garlic Naan bread gets its garlic flavour from several brushings of garlic butter before cooking and a generous brushing or drizzle right before serving.
 As well, a sprinkling of chopped parsley and cilantro and a sprinkling of salt, finish them off beautifully.

 I do love garlic Naan, but I’ve fashioned this recipe so that there is no actual garlic IN the Naan bread, so if you’d like or your prefer a plain Naan, all you have to do is skip the garlic in the butter.